Explore Ancient Metallurgy and Artifacts

 Visit the page Ornamented Mycenaean Bronze Short Sword Mycenaean/Aegean, Ca. 1700 – 1200 BC A striking example of a two-edged bronze blade with a leaf-shaped design and a small tang providing a secure attachment to the sword hilt.
 The blade boasts a corrugated midrib that extends to the tip and flares at the shoulder.
 This type of blade is often wrongly characterized as a spear blade, which is contradicted by very short tang and faded traces of wide organic hilt guard left sometimes on the shoulders of such blades. -

-Visit the page Ornamented Egyptian bronze sword blade Bronze age, decorated bronze short sword blade Ur type.
+Visit the page Ornamented Egyptian bronze sword blade Bronze age, decorated bronze short sword blade of Ur type.
 North West Persian or Egyptian 2nd-1st millennium BC.
-A bronze short sword or dagger with short tang to be inserted into an organic hilt, the slightly concave blade is showing multiple ornamental grooves which form a pronounced mid-rib spanning roughly three-quarters of the blade. -
+A bronze short sword with short tang to be inserted into an organic hilt, the slightly concave blade is showing multiple ornamental grooves which form a pronounced mid-rib spanning roughly three-quarters of the blade. -

 Visit the page Bronze Age Bronze Sword Blade with flat mid ridge Ancient Bronze Age Bronze Sword Blade with a strong flat central ridge and one rivet hole int the short tang.
 Wide ridge merging into single high rib.
 Shoulder square, rounded at corners.
 Variant A -